 LOW GI MEALS

 Lowering a meal’s GI really is the cornerstone to losing weight – and I’m talking dangerous belly fat specifically.
-GI (glycemic index) is the rate in which a food’s sugar hits the bloodstream.
+GI (or glycemic index) is the rate in which a food’s sugar hits the bloodstream.
 The higher a food’s GI, the quicker the sugars are released (high GI foods are considered fast sugars, and include all refined grains, sugars and syrups), and fast released sugars are BAD in terms of weight loss and also health in general.

 Excess sugar is stored as fat!